michaelwnau/modvislite/README.md

 Modvis Lite is a lightweight library that supports data mining,
 ETL/ELT, migration, database reconstruction and analysis.
-It provides a simple and intuitive interface for extracting data from endpoints, moving it into a database, sending it to csv, cleanaing, preparing, and supporting a variety of pipeline use-cases.
+It provides a simple and intuitive interface for extracting data from endpoints, moving it into a database, sending it to csv, cleaning, preparing, and supporting a variety of pipeline use-cases.
 ModvisLite is built as part of the Modvis project, which is a machine learning pipeline for building models from